Bachelor of Science (BS) in Health Services Management and Leadership

 Program Overview

-From planning and coordinating to directing the delivery of quality service to patients and clients in a variety of healthcare settings, graduates of this program will play a direct role in shaping and growing healthcare – an industry that is rapidly evolving, driven by the recent coronavirus pandemic that has illuminated and exacerbated many widespread issues.
+From planning and coordinating to directing the delivery of quality service to patients and clients in a variety of healthcare settings, graduates of this major will play a direct role in shaping and growing healthcare – an industry that is rapidly evolving, driven by the coronavirus pandemic that illuminated and exacerbated many widespread issues.

-Graduates of this program will gain the following:
+Graduates of this major will gain the following:

 • An in-depth understanding of the dynamics that make up the U.S. healthcare system